SS Exodus: Baltimore Steam Packet

 The Baltimore Steam Packet Co registered President Warfield in Baltimore.
 Her US official number was 227753, and until 1933 her code letters were MOVN.

-Until 1942 President Warfield and her sisters worked a packet route on Chesapeake Bay between Norfolk, Virginia and Baltimore, Maryland.
+Until 1942 President Warfield and her sisters worked a packet route on the Chesapeake Bay between Norfolk, Virginia and Baltimore, Maryland.
 She was built as a coal-burner, but in 1933 she was converted to oil fuel.
 In 1934 her code letters were superseded by the new call sign KGQC.

 President Warfield was modernised with the installation of a fire sprinkler system in 1938, and wireless direction finding and ship-to-shore telephone in 1939.